 Can Fluke 115 measure temperature?

 No, Fluke 115 can’t measure temperature as it is a model built for field service technicians.
 However, if you can do without temperature function, this is a great standard multimeter.
 Its compact size and accuracy of other functions are enough to satisfy every buyer that is looking for a multimeter that will do its job up to the highest standard.

 Fluke 115’s functions are AC and DC amps measuring, frequency measuring, capacitance measuring, and diode testing.
 Fluke 115 also has a True RMS function that will ensure that you read highly accurate results.

 If you really can’t do without a multimeter that can measure temperature, you should try Fluke 116.
 Fluke 116 is designed for HVAC work and that is visible on the multimeter itself.
-It has a strong backlight for poorly lit environments, built in thermometer that can measure up to four hundred degrees celsius and a CAT III 600 V certification.
+It has a strong backlight for poorly lit environments, a built-in thermometer that can measure up to four hundred degrees celsius, and a CAT III 600 V certification.

 Fluke 116 will give you the confidence to work carefree.
 This multimeter is also protected from impacts of any sort and you could probably drive a car on it and it would still be fine and in working order.

 If you are looking for a basic multimeter, Fluke 115 is the best one you can find.
 If you absolutely need a thermal function, Fluke 116 will give you what you want and a lot more.

 Fluke 115 is made in factories all over the world.
 You probably know that Fluke is a company stationed in the United States, in Washington (in a state, not the capital city).
 That’s where all the planning and designing happens.

 Look: I’m sure that those of you that are more interested in this question are eager to find out the specific locations of Fluke Corporation factories so I will list them now.